Best fit: repeatable drafting, summaries, documentation prep, and other low-risk first-pass work with a clear reviewer.

 Pricing

-Use the pricing page when the question is whether the cost is justified by the time saved.
+Use the pricing page when the remaining question is whether the cost is justified by recurring payoff.

 Comparison

-Use the VA comparison when the real decision is human support versus AI-assisted support.
+Use the VA comparison when the remaining question is software, a person, or a split support model.